Samuel-de-Oliveira/Helen/Tutorial/README.md

 ---
 ### Versions of the project
-Just click on the project you'd to build and you'll be redirected to the tutorial of it.
+Just click on the project you'd like to build and you'll be redirected to the tutorial of it.

 ##### For Arduino UNO/Nano
 - [Helen Single HC-SR04](/Helen_Single_HC-SR04/README.md);